Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

 # Azure Container Apps Jobs
-Azure Container Apps Jobs jobs allow you to run containerized tasks that execute for a given duration and complete.
+Azure Container Apps Jobs allow you to run containerized tasks that execute for a given duration and complete.
 You can use jobs to run tasks such as data processing, machine learning, or any scenario where on-demand processing is required.
 For more information, see the following tutorials:

 - [Create a job with Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/jobs-get-started-cli?pivots=container-apps-job-manual): In this tutorial, you create a manual or scheduled job.
 - [Deploy an event-driven job with Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-event-driven-jobs): shows how to create a job whose execution is triggered by each message that is sent to an Azure Storage Queue.